InfOmics/LErNet/README.md

 lncrnaAll<-as.character(lncrnaInfo$gene_id)

 ```
-LErNet provides the function "load_gtf" to load into a dataframe the necessary information from a GTF file.
+LErNet provides the function `load_gtf` to load into a dataframe the necessary information from a GTF file.

 ```
 complete_positions <- LErNet::load_gtf(gtf_file)
 ```

-It is necessary that the dataframe must contain the information for all genes and lncRNAs in input.
+It is necessary that the dataframe contains the information for all genes and lncRNAs in input.
 In this example data come with information about novel lncRNAs, these information must be added to the dataframe "complete_positions":

 ```